Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Hayden Davis:

 By the way, this is actually a multifaceted issue because this is a meme coin.
-If you put all your funds into a meme coin, that is clearly very foolish.
-Moreover, how do you assess the value of a token that has not yet died?
+If you put all your funds into a meme coin, that is obviously very foolish.
+Moreover, how do you assess the value of a token that is not yet dead?
 Milei is likely to support LIBRA, so it may still have some potential for recovery.

 Host (Coffeezilla):